rvounik/frontend2/README.md

 # Justification for included dependencies

-`"@types/node": "^8.0.34"                    enable code completion (in your IDE) and make compilation possible "autoprefixer": "^7.1.5",                   automatically inserts CSS vendor prefixes "babel-core": "^6.26.0",                    core files of babel used to transpile es2015 to es5 "babel-jest": "^21.2.0",                    used by the transformPreprocessor that converts JSX before running tests "babel-loader": "^7.1.2",                   related to babel "babel-preset-es2015": "^6.24.1",           presets for supported es version (choose one) <-- deprecated "babel-preset-es2017": "^6.24.1",           presets for supported es version (choose one) <-- deprecated "babel-preset-preact": "^1.1.0",            presets for preact, not sure if this should be used over ..
-"babel-preset-react": "^6.24.1",            .. this one which is old preset for react "classnames": "^2.2.5",                     used to apply multiple classes to components "clean-webpack-plugin": "^0.1.17",          cleans out folders before copying new files in during deploy "compression-webpack-plugin": "^1.0.1",     used to gzip assets and files "copy-webpack-plugin": "^4.2.0",            used to copy files over during deploy phase "css-loader": "^0.28.7",                    loads css "cssnano": "^3.10.0",                       compresses css and removes comments "extract-text-webpack-plugin": "^3.0.1",    allows extracting css imports from js components "file-loader": "^1.1.5",                    used to be able to load files in webpack "if-env": "^1.0.0",                         used for testing "jest": "21.2.0",                           used to run test from commandline "jest-css-modules": "^1.1.0",               this solves a lot of issues with css modules not being recognised by jest "postcss": "^6.0.13",                       framework for loading css extensions in webpack "postcss-loader": "^2.0.8",                 is able to load css and scss "preact": "^8.2.6",                         the DOM manipulation library "preact-cli": "^1.4.1",                     preact for cli, used by jest "preact-compat": "^3.17.0",                 react compatibility library for preact "preact-render-spy": "1.1.0",               collection of tools to facilitate jest testing "preact-router": "^2.5.7",                  routing framework "precss": "^2.0.0",                         this is a module for postcss for mixins and nesting support "style-loader": "^0.19.0",                  loads the styles "uglifyjs-webpack-plugin": "^1.0.0-beta.3", uglifies js "webpack": "^3.7.1"                         webpack is an advanced task runner`
+- "@types/node":                  enable code completion (in your IDE) and make compilation possible
+- "autoprefixer":                 automatically inserts CSS vendor prefixes
+- "babel-core":                   core files of babel used to transpile es2015 to es5
+- "babel-jest":                   used by the transformPreprocessor that converts JSX before running tests
+- "babel-loader":                 related to babel
+- "babel-preset-es2015":,         presets for supported es version (choose one) <-- deprecated
+- "babel-preset-es2017":          presets for supported es version (choose one) <-- deprecated
+- "babel-preset-preact":          presets for preact, not sure if this should be used over ..
+- "babel-preset-react":           .. this one which is old preset for react
+- "classnames":                   used to apply multiple classes to components
+- "clean-webpack-plugin":         cleans out folders before copying new files in during deploy
+- "compression-webpack-plugin":   used to gzip assets and files
+- "copy-webpack-plugin":          used to copy files over during deploy phase
+- "css-loader":                   loads css
+- "cssnano":                      compresses css and removes comments
+- "extract-text-webpack-plugin":  allows extracting css imports from js components
+- "file-loader":                  used to be able to load files in webpack
+- "if-env":                       used for testing
+- "jest":                         used to run test from commandline
+- "jest-css-modules":             this solves a lot of issues with css modules not being recognised by jest
+- "postcss":                      framework for loading css extensions in webpack
+- "postcss-loader":               is able to load css and scss
+- "preact":                       the DOM manipulation library
+- "preact-cli":                   preact for cli, used by jest
+- "preact-compat":                react compatibility library for preact
+- "preact-render-spy":            collection of tools to facilitate jest testing
+- "preact-router":                routing framework
+- "precss":                       this is a module for postcss for mixins and nesting support
+- "style-loader":                 loads the styles
+- "uglifyjs-webpack-plugin":      uglifies js
+- "webpack":                      webpack is an advanced task runner